Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 Welcome to Chuckwalla National Monument

 The Mecca Hills Wilderness was created in 1994 when the U.S. Congress designated 26,356 acres in the Mecca Hills to be overseen by the U.S. Bureau of Land Management (BLM).
-In January 2025 the Mecca Hills Wilderness and an additional 600,000+ acres were further protected when President Biden signed a proclamation establishing the Chuckwalla National Monument (CNM).
-This presidential action culminated a multiyear effort by federal, state and local groups as well as the members of the Tribal Nations to preserve and protect these lands for future generations.
+In January 2025, the Mecca Hills Wilderness and an additional 600,000+ acres were further protected by presidential proclamation establishing the Chuckwalla National Monument (CNM).

-Within the national park system, a National Monument is a protected area that has been established to preserve significant cultural or natural features such as historic sites, prehistoric ruins, and objects of scientific interest.
-For anyone who has visited the area encompassed within CNM, it obviously meets this criteria.
-This map outlines the boundary of the CNM and Mecca Wilderness area within the monument.
+This map outlines the boundary of the CNM and Mecca Hills Wilderness area within the monument.
 CNM is among the largest national monuments by acreage in the United States.

 The California Department of Conservation website provides access to an interactive fault activity map that showcases the dense cluster of faults that ring the Mecca Hills.
 By entering latitude and longitude data, the site pinpoints the location in relation to known faults.
-In our case, Twisted Canyon trail is located directly on the Skeleton Canyon Fault (marker circled in blue) which is in turn is sandwiched between the Painted Canyon and San Andreas Faults.
+In our case, Twisted Canyons trail is located directly on the Skeleton Canyon Fault (marker circled in blue), which in turn is sandwiched between the Painted Canyon and San Andreas Faults.

-As these sediment were deposited over millions of year, the underlying layers were compacted and cemented into sedimentary rock.
-In areas where sedimentary rock has not been altered by fault movement, bedding planes that resemble horizontal bands, like those in this photo, indicate different periods of sediment deposit.
+As these sediments were deposited over millions of years, the underlying layers were compacted and cemented into sedimentary rock.
+In areas where sedimentary rock has not been significantly altered by fault movement, bedding planes resemble horizontal bands, like those in this photo.
+Each layer indicates a different period of sediment deposition.

 Around 2 to 3 million years ago, significant activity along these faults, particularly transpression—a combination of lateral sliding and squeezing—resulted in the uplift of older basement rocks and the sedimentary rocks layered above them.
 As the rocks were pushed upward along fault lines, sedimentary rocks that were once horizontal became tilted and squeezed into tightly compressed near-vertical folds.
 These folded sandstones, behind Dave, are part of the Palm Spring Formation that was deposited 3 million to 76,000 years ago.